bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 Symbol('star') + ''     // TypeError is thrown

 ```
-From the above we can see symbol conversion can not be appiled in neither explicit nor implicit way.
+From the above we can see symbol conversion can not be applied in neither explicit nor implicit way.

 <details>
  <summary>Sources</summary>